 The story revolves around Lady, a pure breed Cocker Spaniel from the upper middle class who meets Tramp, a mutt and stray from the streets.
 After a chance meeting, they go on many mischievous adventures.
 Of course, that includes the famous scene where they both slurp on spaghetti.

-It’s a story about finding love no matter where you come from and who you are on the social ladder.
+It’s a story about finding love no matter where you come from or who you are on the social ladder.

 3. 101 Dalmatians